 Yeah, Crimea River, right?

-They've been looking in personal statements for people who want to, you know, challenge privilege and uh invoke DEI, and now of course the blowback surprises them.
+They've been looking in personal statements for people who want to, you know, challenge privilege and invoke DEI.

-You know, I I don't I don't think so.
+You know, I don't think so.

-Uh in terms of administration, you know, my my for a mountain states legal, we just wrote a demand letter to UCLA two days ago because they want to suppress a conservative speaker who wants to talk about Israel and the Palestinian authority on campus, and they're saying, Oh, no, we can't have conservative speakers on campus while this encampment is going on.
+In terms of administration, my firm, Mountain Six Legal, we just wrote a demand letter to UCLA two days ago because they want to suppress a conservative speaker who wants to talk about Israel and the Palestinian Authority on campus.

-So we won't approve your event, uh blaming us, I guess, or our clients for creating drama on campus when they, of course, let this thing go on way too long.
+So we won't approve your event, blaming us, I guess, or our clients for creating drama on campus when they, of course, let this thing go on way too long.

 They just want to look the other way and hope that it goes away.

-Or in some cases they probably support it and they think, oh, you know, this is a good way of making sure that criticism of Israel gets out there and you know and makes the nightly news.
+And they think, oh, you know, this is a good way of making sure that criticism of Israel gets out there and makes the nightly news.

-They said they stand with them two-state solution, the whole nonsense.
+They said they stand with them, two-state solution, the whole nonsense.

-So I mean, full Hamas sympathizers Here.
+So, I mean, full Hamas sympathizers here.

-Um, how how big of a problem is this that you now have an official party arm on college campuses that seemingly is radicalized?
+How big of a problem is this that you now have an official party arm on college campuses that seemingly is radicalized?

 Well, it's a big problem for the Democrats.

-It's a big problem for Biden in Michigan uh and probably other states with significant Muslim populations.
+and probably other states with significant Muslim populations.

-I think it's a problem for the country, although to be frank, I think this is one of those 80-20 issues where 80% of the country, you know, not the youth, but the majority of the rest of the country sees how absurd this is, sees the terrorist sympathizers across college campuses these days and says that's not what I want in this country.
+I think it's a problem for the country, although to be frank, I think this is one of those 80-20 issues where 80% of the country, you know, not the youth, but the majority of the rest of the country sees how absurd this is, sees the terrorist sympathizers across college campuses these days and says, that's not what I want in this country.

-So in some ways they've shined a light on how awful things have gotten.
+So in some ways, they've shined a light on how awful things have gotten.

-I fashion myself as a realist who errs on the side of optimism, so uh you know hopefully this is uh a capitulation point for many, a turning point for this country come November.
+So hopefully this is a capitulation point for many, a turning point for this country come November.

 Thank you so much.